← back

 4. Timing attacks are ineffective when you can't see transaction amounts or participants

-The Reality: After extensive analysis, we determined that Secret Swap is genuinely resistant to the on-chain forensic techniques that can compromise Houdini Swap and low-volume Railgun instances.
+Through this, we determined that Secret Swap is genuinely resistant to the on-chain forensic techniques that can compromise Houdini Swap and low volume Railgun instances.

 • Extremely low liquidity in Secret Swap pools results in high slippage